chromaui/chromatic-docs/src/content/storybook/publish.md

 ## Link to specific branches

 When you're linking to a library or component on Chromatic, it can be useful to link to the latest version on a `branch` rather than a specific build.
-To do so, add the `branch=foo` query parameter the the url.
+To do so, add the `branch=foo` query parameter to the URL.

 **Example**: `https://www.chromatic.com/library?appId=...&branch=main`.